HACC2018/Mea-Kanu/README.md

 # Mea-Kanu

-The purpose of Mea Kanu is to use technology to inspire the youth to mālama of our native endangered species.
+The purpose of Mea Kanu is to use technology to inspire the youth to mālama our native endangered species.
 Mea Kanu uses plant identification through image recognition and leading edge machine learning with artificial intelligence techniques known as fine grain categorization.
 The major technologies involved are python, vue, javascript, HTTP, artificial intellgence, neural networks, machine learning.
 Our app also serves as a extension of